Seoul bears brunt as Asia markets plunge on pandemic worries

 This, he added, suggested "things are about to get extremely problematic, and market conditions could get exponentially worse this week".
 The fear on trading floors has sent gold, a go-to asset in times of uncertainty, to a seven-year high, while high-yielding, riskier currencies including the Australian dollar and Indonesian rupiah, were well down.

-Also in Hong Kong, Macau casino operators Sands China, Galaxy Entertainment and Wynn Macau were down between 1.4 and 3.8 per cent.
-(AFP) SCY
+Also in Hong Kong, Macau casino operators Sands China, Galaxy Entertainment and Wynn Macau were down between 1.4 and 3.8 percent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)